On this page

 #Technical rejections

-- Not reporting the non-receipt within the specified timeframe.
+- Failing to report non-receipt within the specified timeframe.

 - Ensure form edition is current